Science Says This Is How Long It Takes Your Body to Reverse the Damage of Smoking

-Researchers analyzed the lifetime smoking history of 8,700 participants of the Framingham Heart Study, and found that 70 percent of cardiovascular disease events such as stroke, heart attack, and and heart failure in current or former smokers occurred among those who had smoked a pack a day for 20 years.
-The results also showed that, contrary to popular belief, their risk of cardiovascular disease only decreased by 38 percent in the first five years after they quit.
-But how long did it take to for smokers’ heart health to return to those of non-smokers?
+When researchers analyzed the lifetime smoking history of 8,700 people, they found that 70 percent of cardiovascular disease events—such as stroke, heart attack, and heart failure—occurred among those who had smoked a pack a day for 20 years, regardless of whether they were current or former smokers.
+The results also showed that subjects' risk of cardiovascular disease decreased by 38 percent in the first five years after they quit.

-“These findings underscore the benefits of quitting smoking within five years, which is 38 percent lower risk of a heart attack, stroke, or other forms of cardiovascular disease risk compared to people who continue to smoke.
-We also found that cardiovascular disease risk remains elevated for up to 16 years for former smokers compared to people who have never smoked," Meredith Duncan, a Ph.D. student at Vanderbilt University Medical Center in Nashville, Tennessee, and author of the study said.
-“The bottom line is if you smoke, now is a very good time to quit."
+"Cardiovascular disease risk remains elevated for up to 16 years for former smokers compared to people who have never smoked," Meredith Duncan, a PhD student at Vanderbilt University Medical Center and author of the study, said in a statement.
+"The bottom line is if you smoke, now is a very good time to quit."

-There are other, more immediate benefits to quitting as well.
-Within two weeks of quitting, the blood circulation in your teeth and gums are similar to that of a non-smoker, your lung function has improved, and your heart attack risk has already started to drop.
-Best of all, while your cravings may be intense for the first few days, they get down to just two episodes lasting no longer than three minutes per day by the time you’re only ten days in.
+The good news?
+There are other, more immediate benefits to quitting smoking.
+Within two weeks of quitting, the National Cancer Institute notes that your bones are stronger, your lung function is improved, and your heart attack risk has already started to drop.
+Best of all, while your cravings may be intense for the first few days, they should go away almost entirely within a month, once your brain gets used to not being fed nicotine.

-So go ahead and bite the bullet!
-And if you feel like you've tried everything and still couldn’t quit, check out The Single Best Way to Stop Smoking You've Never Tried.
+So now that you know how long it takes to reverse the damage of smoking, go ahead and bite the bullet!
+And if you feel like you've tried everything and still can't quit, check out The Single Best Way to Stop Smoking You've Never Tried.